corsen2000/vim-mode-tutor/tour.md

 ## Jumping to the last line of a file
 * G -> jump to the last line of the file

+## Put
+* p -> put copied text at the cursor location
+* np -> put copied text n times at the cursor location
+* dd -> deleting a line copies the text such that it can be put

+Arrange the lines by deleting and putting.

+1) First Line
+4) Forth Line
+2) Second Line
+5) Fifth Line
+3) Third Line